"one of the finest classical directors in the region"

 Hannah is a Theatre Director, Dramaturg and Producer based in the South West of England.
-She is a co-founder of award winning site-specific theatre company Insane Root, producing known stories in unknown locations.
-Critically acclaimed - sold-out - productions of Macbeth in the Redcliffe Caves and Orpheus & Eurydice in the Clifton Suspension Bridge Vaults have earned the company national recognition and a loyal following in the South West.
+She is a co-founder of award winning site-specific theatre charity Insane Root Theatre, producing known stories in unknown locations.
+Critically acclaimed productions of Macbeth in the Redcliffe Caves and Orpheus & Eurydice in the Clifton Suspension Bridge Vaults have earned the company national recognition and a loyal following in the South West.
 Their most recent production was a fresh and vibrant interpretation of the classic Brothers Grimm tale Rumpelstiltskin in collaboration with award-winning playwright Matt Grinter in the Oldest Methodist Chapel in the World (the New Room, Bristol).

 Hannah trained at the Bristol Old Vic Theatre School (2009-10) where she was awarded the Elsa Roberts Prize for Directing.
 She subsequently spent a year on placement at the Rondo Theatre in Bath - a fantastic fringe venue specialising in new work with an eclectic programme - of which she remains an Associate Director.